Ophiclinops varius: Appearance

-This is a specimen of the Variegated snake-blenny which is displayed at the Western Australian Museum.
-The coloration is different because of the preservation methods use, such as the usage of formaldehyde or ethanol solutions.
-Source: B. Hutchins, Western Australian Museum.

 Geographic distribution

 The Variegated snake-blenny can be found in benthic, inshore habitats along Australia’s southern coast in the Indian Ocean.
 They can be found specifically in the waters from Wilsons Promontory in the state of Victoria, to Recherche Archipelago, Western Australia and Northern Tasmania.
 This includes IMCRA (Integrated Marine and Coastal Regionalisation of Australia) regions of: Southwest Shelf Province, Great Australian Bight Shelf Transition, Spencer Gulf Shelf Province, Western Bass Strait Shelf Transition, Bass Strait Shelf Providence, and Southeast Shelf Transition.
 Ophiclinops varius is endemic to southern Australian waters.
 There have been sightings off the eastern shore, in the Coral Sea.